 Traveler’s Guide to Camping Mexico’s Baja is a directory of popular campgrounds and RV parks throughout the Baja Peninsula, including contact information and detailed descriptions of amenities.

 Geared towards RVers, this book also provides useful tips and advice for exploring Baja in an RV and covers the main attractions in Baja.
-Check out this Baja Camping Gear List for tips on what to pack for camping in Baja.

 The Surfer’s Guide to Baja